ideawu/ssdb-docs/src/ssdb-cli.md

 __dbsize__

-The *approximate* size of the database, in bytes.
+The __approximate__ size of the database, in bytes(it could be very different from disk usage).
 If the server enable compression, the size will be of the compressed data.

 __binlogs__